lamikr/rocm_sdk_builder/README.md

 ```

 Update the ROCM SDK Builder to latest version in branch and check if projects has updated binfo or patch directories.
 Do the source code checkout, apply patches and clean commands for all changed projects so that they can be rebuild.
+Check the printout in the end about how to build the updated projects.

 ```
-# ./babs.sh --up
+# ./babs.sh -up
 ```